Our family of four travels to Universal in Orlando often. We've stayed at every on-site hotel and know the landscape well.

 Anyone who stays at Portofino knows that sometimes the wait for the water taxi can take a while.
 So, if you anticipate a wait of more than about 15 minutes, what can you do?

 Well, one nice alternative is to take the walking path.
 That can take anywhere between 15 and 20 minutes depending on how fast you walk.
 Another alternative is to take the walking path to the water taxi entrance at the Hard Rock.
 Still, your total time from Portofino to the parks will be at least 30 minutes.

 If you're looking for something faster, try taking the shortcut, which involves walking to Portofino's front entrance, across the street to the Hard Rock, and then through the Hard Rock's parking lot to a short walking path that leads to the walking path entrance to the parks.

-My family plays a game during this walks as we trying to identify as many states as we can from license plates in the Hard Rock parking lot.
+My family plays a game during these walks as we try to identify as many states as we can from license plates in the Hard Rock parking lot.

 The only downside to this walk is that there's not a lot of shade and it can be rather hot, which is why we usually do it first thing in the morning.
 Just be careful crossing the street and watch your children in the parking lot.

 Buy Some Chocolate Bread to go at Toothsome